eBay's TSV utilities. Command line tools for large, tabular data files.

 - keep-header - Run a shell command in a header-aware fashion.

-Outputs select lines by making numeric and string comparisons against individual fields.
-Multiple comparisons can be specified in a single call.
+Filters lines by making numeric and string comparisons against individual fields.
+Multiple tests can be specified in a single call.
 A variety of numeric and string comparison operators are available as well as regular expressions.
 Example:

 $ tsv-filter --ge 3:100 --le 3:200 --str-eq 4:red file.tsv